 This is the 2nd to last recipe I’ll post here on the blog this year and it’s one of my most favorites.
 I’m a sucker for any dessert that combines textures, temperatures, and flavors.
 So, this Sticky Toffee Pudding was like pure dessert nirvana for lil’ ol’ me.
 The cake is fluffy, the toffee sauce is buttery/warm, and the whipped cream is cool and refreshing.
-If you’d like to mix up your Christmas or NYE dinner party dessert scheme (away from cookies and pie), I highly recommend you give this one a go!
+If you’d like to mix up your Christmas or NYE dinner party dessert scheme (away from cookies and pie), I highly recommend you give this sticky toffee pudding a go!
 It’s actually really easy to make and a guaranteed crowd-pleaser.

 Sticky Toffee Pudding

 Yield: 9-12 servings

 - ½ cup coconut sugar